 It’s very similar to the 1700 series as they both have the SureBp technology and look exactly the same.
 The only major difference between the two is the cuffs and how they attach.

 The ProBp 200 uses the FlexiPort blood pressure cuffs 5.
 The air supply tubing attaches to the cuff by pushing the connector onto the cuff fitting until it snaps in place.
 After the tubing is connected, it can rotate 360 degrees to position the tubing in any direction convenient for the medical staff.

 There is many FlexiPort cuffs and tubing available on Amazon right here, Welch Allyn FlexiPort cuffs.
 These cuffs will not operate with the 1500 or 1700 series home monitors.

 Wrapping Up Blood Pressure Cuff Sizes

 This blog post should have given you a better understanding of what cuff sizes are available for Welch Allyn Home monitors.
 In addition, how to measure your arm so you can pick the correct size cuff and monitor for your arm circumference.

 Having the correct size cuff for your arm is crucial in achieving the most accurate blood pressure measurements.
 I know too many people using the wrong size cuff and they continue to measure their blood pressure.
 They feel it’s better than not measuring it at all.
 To be honest, it may actually be worse because the results are false.

 Do yourself a favor and follow the steps listed earlier and purchase a quality monitor with the correct size cuff.
-Here are other blog posts I wrote explaining more about false blood pressure readings.

 - Welch Allyn: Home Blood Pressure Monitors